wsgan001/blog-1/_posts/2016-11-08-Tensorflow Introduction.md

 ###  TensorFlow Variables

-> When you train a model you use variables to hold andupdate parameters.
-Variables are in-memory bufferscontaining tensors
+> When you train a model you use variables to hold and update parameters.
+Variables are in-memory buffers containing tensors

 ```python
 W1 = tf.ones((2,2))